LCAV/linvpy/docs/source/index.rst

     # where array([  1.45956448e-16,   5.00000000e-01]) is the best x to solve y=Ax
     # and 1.9242827743815571 is the value of the tau scale for this x

-    # By default it uses the Huber loss function, but you can use any of Huber, Cauchy, Bisquare or Optimal :
+    # By default it uses the Huber loss function, but you can use any of Huber, Cauchy, Bisquare or Optimal (all described in the doc below) :
     tau_ = lp.TauEstimator(loss_function=lp.Cauchy)
     tau_.estimate(a,y)